BengaLawal/Dark/README.md

 # Dark

-Selfie Zone is a custom application built using Python and the customtkinter library.
+Dark is a custom application built using Python and the customtkinter library .
 This application allows users to take pictures, boomerangs, and videos, preview them, and decide whether to accept, retake, or cancel the captured media.

 ## Table of Contents